dotMavriQ/hovofotgrafen/README.md

 ## Credits

+The theme in use for this showcase website is the Astro.js Theme called Simple Blog Theme by [OnWritingCode](https://github.com/OnWritingCode).

 The Chart.js library is used in this project to create the pie chart.
 The images used in the pie chart are taken from the following sources:

 * Horse image: https://swtvmc.com/wp-content/uploads/2018/01/hoof-print-white-128.png